-William A. Higinbotham, Bernice Bode, and Richard Feynman
+William A. Higinbotham, Bernice Brode, and Richard Feynman

 While in Los Alamos this Christmas, I picked up Tales of Los Alamos: Life on the Mesa, 1943-1945, by Bernice Brode.
 It turned out to be a book in which music plays a central role.

 The average age of a Los Alamos resident was 26, according to Brode ("The Day after Trinity" says 29).
-The military brass complained (unsuccessfully) that too many babies were being born, and the single GI's on the mesa defended (successfully) a prostitution ring against closure.
-Pure laboratory alcohol was used in the punchbowls.
+The military brass tried (without success) to limit the number of babies were being born, while the single GI's on the mesa defended (with success) a prostitution ring against efforts to shut it down.
+Pure laboratory alcohol spiked the punchbowls.

 We had a good deal of music at Los Alamos, organized and unorganized.
 Walking along the roads in the evening, we heard the strains of Bach or Mozart that filled the air.
 High up in the mountains, radio reception was poor, but we had our own radio station in the last year.
-[The station used records from the collections of residents] and our otherwise quiet mesa was soon saturated with the world's best music.A lot of physicists and their wives were classically-trained musicians, so there were many recitals and an annual chorus singing of Handel's "Messiah."
-Edward Teller's piano playing was particularly brutal on everyone's sleep cycle, with his odd hours, workman-like style, and broad repertoire.
+[The station used records from the collections of residents] and our otherwise quiet mesa was soon saturated with the world's best music.A lot of physicists and their wives were classically trained musicians, so there were many recitals and an annual chorus Handel's "Messiah."
+Edward Teller's piano playing was particularly brutal on everyone's sleep cycle, with its odd hours, workmanlike style, and inclusive repertoire.

-The mesa had a barber-shop quartet, a jazz band, and the children mounted several ambitious musical revues.
+The mesa had a barber shop quartet and a jazz band, and the children mounted several ambitious musical revues.
 For one such revue, new words were set to the tune of the Marine's Hymn:

-From the East Coast, from the West CoastWhen they wanted to really cut loose and break a sweat, there was always square-dancing.
-Its popularity at Los Alamos isn't surprising, given that the dance style had been consciously popularized throughout the 1930's and 1940's by the likes of Lloyd Shaw, Benjamin Lovett, and Henry Ford.
-Online histories cite 1948 as the peak "fad" year of square-dancing in America.
+From the East Coast, from the West CoastWhen Los Alamos residents wanted to really cut loose and break a sweat, there was always square dancing.
+Its popularity on the mesa isn't surprising given that the dance style had been consciously popularized throughout the 1930's and 1940's by the likes of Lloyd Shaw, Benjamin Lovett, and Henry Ford.
+Online histories cite 1948 as the peak year of a square dancing fad in America.
 Apparently, the twenty-somethings of Los Alamos were only very slightly ahead of the curve.